exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 anchoring public keys, it should be changed accordingly.
 Pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration-updater.md).
-We may notice only the following
-properties:
+The following properties should be noticed:

 1. New configuration is spread over nodes.
 It is still not active.
 2. New configuration have additional parameter `height when this